allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Resolve conflicts before they become severe by engaging in respectful conversations
-    * Communicate with project managers if conflicts become severe between class members, who will work to resolve any issues
+    * Communicate with project managers, if conflicts become severe between class members, who will work to resolve any issues
     * Project managers, technical leaders and the course instructor are responsible for resolving any issues by proposing solutions to reach a compromise between class members involved